Car Backfires When Accelerating + Check Engine Light

 If the car feels more like it is misfiring while moving, see Car Misfires While Driving

-2. Weak spark or ignition problem
+2. Weak spark or ignition problem (very common with misfire)

 3. Air-fuel mixture problem